osgi/osgi.enroute.site/_source/_tutorial_base/700-deploy.md

 There are a myriad of deploy formats in Java (and OSGi!): WAR files, Karaf CARs, EAR files, OSGi Subsystems, OSGi Deployment Admin, etc. Bndtools can support all of those through _plugins_ but always natively supports the most humblest of all deployment formats: an executable JAR.
 An executable JAR has no external dependencies, everything it needs outside the JDK is embedded.

-The beauty of An executable JAR is that it can be started anywhere there is a java virtual machine:
+The beauty of an executable JAR is that it can be started anywhere there is a java virtual machine:

 	$ java -jar executable.jar